 To analyze user behavior and quickly respond to an increase in bounces, we recommend using Plerdy tools.
 By adding the Plerdy tracking code, the marketer will be able to study the visitor’s actions.
 Plerdy’s heatmap will help you build hypotheses about the causes of the problem.

 The owner of a corporate website or online store wants to minimize the bounce rate as much as possible.
-There are dozens of methods to achieve this goal, but not all can bring the desired results.
+Not all methods work.

 Here is a list of effective methods to deal with high bounce rates.